vwd-33/VWD/src/pages/archive/index.md

 description2:
   descriptionList:
     - text: >-2
                                       This page exists to serve as an archive for all VINLANDIC WERWOLF releases.
                        If a release is listed here, but is NOT listed in the "Distro" page, then that means it is sold out.
-                                                     Any inquiries about sold out releases will be ignored.
+                                                      Any inquiries about sold out releases will be ignored!
 labels:
   - title: VINLANDIC WERWOLF Music Releases
     body: >-